Zeroji/minecord/README.md

 `mc-command`: the command line used to run the server
 `mc-directory`: the path to the directory you created
 `mc-kill-timeout`: the time (in seconds) to wait before killing the server when stopping
+`mc-autostart`: `true` to automatically start Minecraft with minecord
 `auth-token`: the path to your authentication token
 `channel`: the ID of the Discord channel to work in
 `prefixes`: a list of command prefixes in addition to `@minecord`
 `role-config`: path to the role configuration JSON file
 `role-users`: path to the role/user assignations JSON file
+`short-name`: a short name displayed before all messages (useful with multiple servers)

 #### Usage